lightningames/nostr-discord/README.md

 Nostr public chat to Discord Bridge

-We'll build a Discord bot in python that can fetch and relay messages between a public Nostr chatroom and a Discord chatroom.
+We'll build a Discord bot in python or javascript that can fetch and relay messages between a public Nostr chatroom and a Discord chatroom.